 Real estate agents are always looking for new ways to generate leads, but they’re also usually looking for a quick way to generate high-quality leads; if only it was that easy.

-A better way to build quality leads is by positioning yourself as an authority to your audience through education, and that can be a lot of work to accomplish as part of your lead generation strategy.
+A better way to build quality leads is by positioning yourself as an authority to your audience through education, and that can be a lot of work to accomplish as part of your lead generation strategy, but it’s well worth the effort if you do it correctly.

 Usually, it helps you get better results because you build trust with your audience; this is especially true for the leads you get that don’t want to transact right now (but potentially will in the future).

 Not everyone will want to transact at this very moment, but they likely will someday.
-A big part of what you should be doing in your real estate marketing is making sure that when they’re ready, they think of you, your brand, and your business.
+A big part of what you should be doing in your real estate marketing is making sure that when they’re ready to transact, they think of you, your brand, and your business.

 You want them to remember that you helped educate them around a question that they had because if you answered it, you’ve built some trust, even if they’ve never heard of you prior to that.